Tri3st/PhpApi/README.md

 ## Basic Auth

-The use of the basic Auth aithorization:
+The use of the basic Auth authorization:

 Send the header 'Authorization: Basic <credentials>'